electronicvisions/documentation-brainscales2/source/workflow_software_development.md

 #### VS Code

 The following steps will explain how to setup `vscode` in conjunction with `ssh` to enable your local IDE to interact with a remote server (cf. [LSP](https://en.wikipedia.org/wiki/Language_Server_Protocol)) running in a containerized environment.
-Due to `vscode`'s limited configurability we *abuse* `ssh/.authorized_keys` to containerize the working environment.
+Due to `vscode`'s "limited" (non-existant) configurability we *abuse* `ssh/.authorized_keys` to containerize the working environment.
 Similarly, environment modules are also unsupported by `vscode`, we use `.env` files to inject the environment variables.

 * See {ref}`brainscales_build_system` and {ref}`containerized_software_environment` for information about the build process and the software environment.
 * Install vscode (see [here](https://code.visualstudio.com/docs/setup/setup-overview)), start it up and install the extension `Remote - SSH`.
 * For `vscode` a dedicated ssh key pair is needed:
   ```
-  local_machine $ ssh-keygen -t rsa
+  local_machine $ ssh-keygen -t ed25519
-  # /YOUR_HOME/.ssh/hel_vscode.id_rsa
+  # /YOUR_HOME/.ssh/hel_vscode.ed25519
   # …
   ```
 * Then setup your ssh client to use it: